 - Callysta is a store that immediately catches my eye because of the Frida Kahlo inspired photo on the wall, my big style icon.
 Inside you will find countless beautiful jewelry, all handmade

-- Conceptstore NYHAVN, named after a hip neighborhood in Copenhagen, is your place for sustainable shopping.
+- Conceptstore NYHAVN, named after the neighborhood in Copenhagen, is your place for sustainable shopping.
 Here you will find special products with a story, from all over the world.

-- ID store Haarlem is a store with beautiful, contemporary and sophisticated items, including clothing, jewelry, table books and beautiful items for in your home.
+- ID store Haarlem is a store with contemporary and sophisticated items, including clothing, jewelry, table books and items for in your home.